puppetlabs/ref_arch_setup/CONTRIBUTING.md

 It is a good practice to run this task often while developing to ensure your changes are consistent with the RAS standards.

 ##### YARD docs
-The `docs:undoc` task will output coverage details which can be helpful to quickly identify issues.
-However, the issues it raises will not trigger build pipeline failures.

-The subsequent Yardstick tasks are used to measure and verify documentation coverage:
+The Yardstick tasks are used to measure and verify documentation coverage:
 * `docs:measure_ras` - creates the Yardstick report in `yardstick/ras_report.txt`
 * `docs:verify_ras` - verifies that the coverage meets the threshold specified in `.yardstick.yml`; will fail if the threshold is not met